Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 * `sip_blacklist_duration` - the time in seconds for which SIP peers are blacklisted when they are unresponsive (defaults to 30 seconds).
 * `http_blacklist_duration` - the time in seconds for which HTTP peers are blacklisted when they are unresponsive (defaults to 30 seconds).
 * `diameter_blacklist_duration` - the time in seconds for which Diameter peers are blacklisted when they are unresponsive (defaults to 30 seconds).
+* `sip-tcp-connect-timeout` - the time in milliseconds to wait for a SIP TCP connection to be established (defaults to 1000 milliseconds).

 ## Experimental options